Nephrology

 The program administrator will email the Pediatric Nephrology Rotation Handout prior to the start of the rotation.
 This document contains information about the rotation goals and objectives, weekly schedule and resident expectations.
 This document is also available on One45.

-Residents will be scheduled for Teaching Rounds on the third or fourth Tuesday of the block.
-The resident is expected to present a case, give a basic overview of the presenting complaint, and research a clinical question associated with the presenting complaint.
-The program administrator will email the Nephrology Resident Presentation Guideline Letter prior to the start of the rotation.
+Residents will be asked to complete 6 Pediatric Nephrology Cue Cards by the last week of the rotation and present 1-2 of them to a preceptor.
+The program administrator will email the Nephrology Resident Cue Card information document prior to the start of the rotation.
 This document is also available on One45.

 Pediatric Nephrology is a home call service.
 Pediatric residents on the nephrology rotation will be scheduled for home call on a one-in-three (1:3) basis, including one weekend.
 As per the PARA agreement, the scheduled number of on-call shifts will reflect the total number of days on service.
 The resident must contact the Program Administrator, Jolene Haddad, to arrange call shifts prior to the start of the rotation (Jolene.haddad@ahs.ca).